Chapter 05 // Primitives

 Finite fields make curves computable

 Elliptic curves over GF(p)GF(p) replace infinite precision with modular arithmetic.
-The algebra works the same, but now everything fits in 256 bits and the DLP is hard.
+The algebra works the same, but now everything fits in 256 bits and the discrete logarithm problem is hard.

 You now have the vocabulary.
 Groups give reversible operations.
-Fields give two of them.
-Finite fields make them computable.
-Generators, totients, and curves are not arbitrary design choices.
-Each exists because the algebra demands it.
+Finite fields make them computable with two operations.
+Elliptic curves define a new kind of group on points.
+Moving those curves to finite fields creates the trapdoor that public-key cryptography depends on.
 The next chapter puts it all to work.

 Up Next